youchongping/http_server/README.md

 this is just a simple httpd .
 -------------------------------------
 ---modify:
-		0.modify " server_addr.sin_addr.s_addr = inet_addr("172.16.0.12"); " as your ip in http_srver.c
+	modify" server_addr.sin_addr.s_addr = inet_addr("172.16.0.12"); "
+	as your actual ip in http_srver.c
 ---make:
-		0.make
+	make
 ---run:
-		0.运行：sudo ./http_server
+	sudo ./http_server
 ---test:
-		0.enter the host:port in any browser,will call the GET method defult ,and will display "take easy,everthing is ok" in browser.
+	0.enter the host:port in any browser,
+	will call the GET method defult , and will display "take easy,everthing is ok" in browser.

 	1.or you can user RESTclient  in firefox to test it.